simonjd16/machine_learning/Final Project.md

 #### Use of Scaling

-The only algorithm that I used scaling for was the the k-nearest neighbours algorithm.
+The only algorithm that I used scaling for was the k-nearest neighbours algorithm.
 The logic behind using scaling was that we needed to measure the distances between our sample pairs which impacts the clustering when determining the nearest neighbours.

 #### Features Engineered